ngoctruong20/ProgrammingAssignment2/README.md

 ### My solution

-1.  `makeCacheMatrix`: This function creates a special "matrix" object that can cache its inverse.

 ### makeCacheMatrix function
+# This function is to create a special matrix that can cache its inverse

     makeCacheMatrix <- function(m = matrix()){
 	n <- NULL